SandySearch/sandy-search/README.md

 ### How It Works

 So this service uses geolocation and a standard crowdsourcing format to collect information from people in the field.
 And share it with anyone who needs it.
+One of the driving forces in the design was simplicity.
+"2 clicks to get to the answer", exactly like the Palo Alto Police Chief said in [this video](https://youtu.be/oojRzM55i08)

 Nothing fancy but it will work, much like the way Zello was used after Hurricane Harvey in Houston:  https://wgntv.com/2017/08/29/civilians-and-cajun-navy-bring-their-own-boats-to-rescue-harvey-victims/

 ### How It Was Built

-This mobile application was built with the sweet [Ionic Framework](http://ionicframework.com/) (Angular5/TypeScript/CSS/HTML5) and uses the Google [FireBase](https://firebase.google.com/) service for authentication, realtime database and cloud hosting (currently on a free spark plan).
+This mobile application was built with the **sweet** [Ionic 3 Framework](http://ionicframework.com/) (Angular5/TypeScript/CSS/HTML5) and uses the Google [FireBase](https://firebase.google.com/) services for authentication, realtime database and cloud hosting of the web app (currently on a free spark plan).

+Currently generating Android app and will provide iOS app from same code base.

 Maps and geocoding is pulled from Google APIs.
 I plan to do reverse geocoding from Google too.

+Admin user interface is all Node and Angular.
+Need to add reports and maps to admin interface.
+And host on container on IBM cloud.

+Want to use Watson services to post-process all user request data and create heatmaps for the optimal locations for services and food distribution.

-With a Vim editor and a cmd window.
+All built with a Vim editor and a cmd window (and git).

 ### Live Demos